marek-sterzik/spsostrov-libsso-symfony/README.md

               # Setup the route name used for log in:
               login_path: login

+              # When the controller requires a valid user, which is not available,
+              # the authenticator will redirect the user to the controller specified
+              # by login_path (see above).
+The authenticator may pass the original url
+              # as a get parameter to the login controller.
+This option tells
+              # the name of such an get parameter.
+You may also pass null to suppress
+              # this functionality and pass no get parameters to the login controller.
+              redirect_param: back

               # Override the default user provider.
               # (optional)
               provider: null